mica-web/mica-web.github.io/gd-220/proj4.md

   - Details for at least three talks (including talk name and description)
   - Three speaker bios (including a photo)
   - Call to action and link to buy tickets
+- Your code **must** include:
+  - The following HTML elements: `header`, `main`, `footer`, `h1`, `img`, `a`
+  - At least one media query
+  - At least two CSS variables
 - The content for your speaker bios and talk descriptions does **not** need to be original.
 You may use content from an existing event, but you must document the source in an HTML comment in each instance.
-- You must document all the resources used in your final design, including text/copy, images, fonts, patterns, etc. You can do this either in an HTML comment at the end of your HTML file or in your PR description.
+- As always, you must document all the resources used in your final design, including text/copy, images, fonts, patterns, etc. You can do this either in an HTML comment at the end of your HTML file or in your PR description.
+- 💡As this is your final project for the semester, this should be a summary of what you have learned to date about designing for the web, including: writing HTML and CSS according to best practices, your knowledge of CSS layout, incorporating animation/interactivity in your designs, utilizing CSS variables, etc.

 </section>